-Established in 1995, shameless hussy productions is a company of rebellious, self producing, theatre artists co-founded by ensemble members Renée Iaci, Deb Pickman and costumer designer Lana Krause along with creative associates Ion Brand Design and Shift Consulting.
-We were later joined by photography firm Pink Monkey Studios, musician Stephen Bulat and ensemble member Daune Cambell, who also served as co-artistic director of the company for almost a decade.
+Established in 1995, shameless hussy productions is a company of rebellious, self producing, theatre artists co-founded by ensemble members Renée Iaci, Deb Pickman and costume designer Lana Krause along with creative associates Ion Brand Design and Shift Consulting.
+The company was later joined by photography firm Pink Monkey Studios, musician Stephen Bulat and ensemble member, Daune Campbell.

 Our mission is:

 "telling provocative stories about women, to inspire the hand that rocks the cradle to rock the world."

 Current Managing Producer Renée Iaci also performs double duty as Director and Tour Coordinator.

 Our plays have all been produced on the unceded Indigenous territory of Musqueam, Squamish, Tsleil-Waututh and Kwikwetlem Nations.
 We tour across Canada and into the US, performing on many traditional indigenous territories.

 Co-Artistic Director, Tour Coordinator & Ensemble Member, Actor, Director

 Renée is one of the founding members of shameless hussy productions.
 An award winning director, her credits include the hussies’ Jessie Richardson award-winning production of Frozen as well as the company's original play for young audiences, Woman Idiot Lunatic Criminal, Susan Miller's My Left Breast and the hussies’ original hit, Sonofabitch Stew: The drunken life of Calamity Jane.
 She enjoyed directing Red at the Cultch and Minosis Gathers Hope for the Talking Stick Festival, and workshopping a new play based on Pauline Johnson’s "Legends of Vancouver" with the Full Circle First Nations Performance, which she will co-direct.